Azure/azure-spring-apps-landing-zone-accelerator/README.md

 * A single Windows Server 2016 Virtual Machine the hub Virtual Network for testing access to applications deployed into the Azure Spring Cloud instance.
 This virtual machine is configured with the Microsoft Monitoring Agent and is integrated with the Log Analytics Workspace.
-This VM is not exposed to the internet and is only accessible via Azure Bastion.
-[Both are missing from above drawing]
+This VM is not exposed to the internet and is only accessible via Azure Bastion (for brevity, both the VM and Azure Bastion are not shown in the diagram).
 * Log Analytics Workspace where Azure Spring Cloud, Azure Firewall, and the virtual machine deliver logs and metrics.
 * Instance of Azure Key Vault deployed with a Private Endpoint for secrets and certificates storage